kubeshop/tracetest/docs/docs/live-examples/pokeshop/overview.md

     E --> |OpenTelemetry Node.js SDK| F
 ```

-In our live tests, we are deploying it into a single Kubernetes namespace, deployed via a [helm chart](https://github.com/kubeshop/pokeshop/tree/master/helm-chart).
+In our live tests, we are deploying it into a single Kubernetes namespace, deployed via a [helm chart](https://github.com/kubeshop/pokeshop/blob/master/docs/installing.md#run-on-a-kubernetes-cluster).

 The Pokeshop API is only accessible from within the Kubernetes cluster network as the Tracetest needs to be able to reach it.

-To see the details of the implementation, you can access it on our Github repository: https://github.com/kubeshop/pokeshop